 Joseph reviews Nick Lane’s new book on the Krebs cycle for Science.
 Please have a read (the review and the book itself)!

 Joseph has received the 2022 Liebig Lectureship from the Organic Division of the German Chemical Society (Gesellschaft Deutscher Chemiker).
 The award is given each year to an outstanding young scientist in organic chemistry, preferably one working in a European country outside Germany.
-Joseph will give a series of lectures in Germany and a virtual lecture for EurJOC to be announced in the near future.
+Joseph will give a series of lectures in Germany in January 2023 and a virtual lecture for EurJOC to be announced in the near future.
 The list of previous laureates can be found here.

 The research field of protometabolism, including work from our lab and quotes from Joseph and Kamila, is the subject of an article in National Geographic.
 Thanks to Michael Marshall for this accessible piece.
 Read it here.